1. Our commitment to privacy

 - any other purpose directly related to our work and for which you have provided consent (where it is reasonably required by law).

-If you don’t want your personal information disclosed to another organisation, please let us know either at the time we collect your information or any later time.
+If you don’t want your personal information disclosed to another organisation, please let us know either at the time we collect your information, although information that is relevant to assessing or managing a risk of family violence to a women and her children will be shared.

 Sometimes we may be legally required to disclose your information, for example, to government departments.